NSLS-II-BMM/BeamlineManual/manage.rst

    At the end of the scan, you will need to pluck the correct position from the plot.

 #.
-Finally, if you are using a reference foil, you should move the
+Next, if you are using a reference foil, you should move the
    reference foil holder to the slot containing the correct foil.
 The command is something like:

    .. code-block:: python

-      RE(mv(xafs_ref, 45))
+      RE(reference('Fe'))

-   The positions on the reference foil holder are 45 mm apart.
-The top-most slot is at an ``xafs_ref`` position of -90, the bottom-most at +90.
+   choosing the correct element for your measurement.

-   Then select the correct ROI channel:
+#.
+Finally,  select the correct ROI channel:

    .. code-block:: python